urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP5.md

 ## Obtained results:
 The algorithm works fine to estimate the location of the real robot however, while testing it, I observed that in some areas of the map, the particle cloud gets a bit scattered and loses precision.

-**Idea for improvement:** I thoght about adding a functionality that detects when particles are misplaced and generate random particles in the free space of the map that randomly replace some particles in the current particles array.
+**Idea for improvement:** I thoght about adding a functionality that detects when particles are misplaced and generates random particles in the free space of the map that randomly replace some particles in the current particles array.
 I think it would improve the ability of the particles to relocate in case they are located in the wrong area.

 ## Difficulties:

-  -
+  - Find an appropriate formula for calculating particle weights.

   -